facebookarchive/WEASEL/README.md

 The crypto is purposefully bad for a number of reasons:

-* We are emulating real attackers who generally have little clue how to build robust crypto systems and are fans of rolling their own
+* We are emulating real attackers who generally have little clue how to build robust crypto systems and are fans of rolling their own.
-* The bandwidth of beacon is as low as possible, which means our DHE exchange must be kept very small
+* The bandwidth of beacon is as low as possible, which means our DHE exchange must be kept very small.
-* Non-attribution is important, we don't authenticate the server
+* Non-attribution is important, we don't authenticate the server.
-* It is less fun for responders if we use state of the art crypto they can't hope to break
+* It is less fun for responders if we use state of the art crypto they can't hope to break.

 Here are some known issues with the crypto scheme: